A struggle for democracy!

 achieve a satisfactory sustainable standard of life.
 It means caring and sharing.
 The nature of our interdependence is such that

-must act in consideration of all others.
-The warnings are all around us - from scientists, activists, and, increasingly, from our
+act in consideration of all others.
+The warnings are all around us - from scientists, activists, and, increasingly, from our personal

-personal experiences of climate change with flooding, droughts , species extinction, and other natural disasters as well as a
+experiences of climate change with flooding, droughts , species extinction, and other natural disasters as well as a multitude of

-our lifestyles, our economics, our notions of self; our cultural filters, our priorities, our morality.
-These changes will require us all
+lifestyles, our economics, our notions of self; our cultural filters, our priorities, our morality.
+These changes will require us all to

 mindscape is not what they articulately know or say they believe.
 What matters is something deeper; the feel of the world around

-by Pepper (1989) who states that: It is of prime importance for us to study the real and tangible physical environment, how
+Pepper (1989) who states that: It is of prime importance for us to study the real and tangible physical environment, how different

-different groups and individuals perceive that environment and the nature of the ecologically, socially and culturally based
+groups and individuals perceive that environment and the nature of the ecologically, socially and culturally based presuppositions

-Environmentalism, Sustainability, and Subsistence, in order to foster extended ecological communities in the biosphere.
-It will
+Sustainability, and Subsistence, in order to foster extended ecological communities in the biosphere.
+It will study political systems,

-study political systems, and economic issues in the municipality, the city or the factory when they challenge the viability of the
+and economic issues in the municipality, the city or the factory when they challenge the viability of the biosphere.

 the formulation of social practices that will ensure that humans live in mutual coexistence with all living organisms.